-For the most up-to-date information on tuition and fees, please visit https://www.bumc.bu.edu/gms/admissions/student-financial-services/.
+For the most up-to-date information on tuition and fees, visit www.bumc.bu.edu/gms/admissions/student-financial-services/.

-The Financial Aid Office at Boston University School of Medicine is available to assist students identifying sources of financial support.
+The Financial Aid Office at Boston University Chobanian & Avedisian School of Medicine is available to assist students identifying sources of financial support.
 For more details, please visit bumc.bu.edu/osfs.